WittmannF/sort-google-scholar/README.md

   -h, --help            show this help message and exit --sortby SORTBY       Column to be sorted by.
 Default is "Citations".
 To sort
+                        by citations per year, use --sortby "cit/year" --langfilter LANGFILTER [LANGFILTER ...]
+                        Only languages listed are permitted to pass the filter.
-                        by citations per year, use --sortby "cit/year" --nresults NRESULTS   Number of articles to search on Google Scholar.
+                        List of supported language codes: zh-CN, zh-TW, nl, en, fr, de, it, ja, ko, pl, pt, es, tr --nresults NRESULTS   Number of articles to search on Google Scholar.
 Default is 100. (careful with robot checking if value is high) --csvpath CSVPATH     Path to save the exported csv file.
 Default is the